Joseph0M/Tassomai-Answer-Lookup/README.md

 # Tassomai-Awnser-Lookup
 Just enter your question and boom, it returns your awnser!

+### Notices:
 Due to a DMCA Strike, the Database has been removed.
 Please use your own database.

+This repository is no longer being maintained and has been archived.
+For general inquiries, please find my contact infomation in my profile.

+### About TAL:

 Tassomai, a Leading Science homework website, provides schools and indviduals with revision and homework resources.
-Most Teachers require Students to complete their daily goals, But if you want to cheat the system, the Answer lookup program provides you with all of Tassomai's Science related questions, Free of charge!
+The Answer lookup program provides you with all of Tassomai's Science related questions.

 It supports about 95% of science related questions found on Tassomai currently.
-Formed from the inspration of Gloryness' hit software, Tassomai Automation, this tool works around tassomai's security fetures and roadblocks.
-With this software, there's no possibility of being blocked or banned compared to other repositories out there.
-The program is based on a Local database model, so the code will never call on online APIs.
+Formed from the inspration of Gloryness' hit software, Tassomai Automation.
+The program is based on an on-device database model, so the code will never call on APIs.

 The most stable release at the time of writing is v1.2.1 but it is still quite buggy. feel free to add to this repo and create pull requests